6 Common Vrbo Scams and How to Avoid Them

 • Go straight to the website’s URL.
 Rather than clicking on a link in an email or ad, go directly to the known URL of the website.
 You’re less likely to be directed to a fake website.

 Pay attention to your gut.
 In many cases, if a listing seems too good to be true, it probably is.
 Compare the listing you’re considering with other, similar listings to see if the details are consistent.
-And the best safety precaution you can take is to use the website’s payment portal since you’ll have some protection against fake listings and phishing.
+The best safety precaution you can take is to use the website’s payment portal since you’ll have some protection against fake listings and phishing.

 +